New York City Subway: Signaling

 Signaling has evolved during a century of operation, and MTA uses a mixture of old and new systems.
-Most routes use block signaling but a few routes are also being retrofitted with communications-based train control (CBTC), which would allow trains to run without conductor input.
+Most routes use block signaling but a few routes are also being retrofitted with communications-based train control (CBTC), which would allow trains to run without train operator input.

 Wayside block signaling

 The system currently uses automatic block signaling with fixed wayside signals and automatic train stops to provide safe train operation across the whole system.
 The New York City Subway system has, for the most part, used block signaling since its first line opened, and many portions of the current signaling system were installed between the 1930s and 1960s.
 These signals work by preventing trains from entering a "block" occupied by another train.
 Typically, the blocks are 1000 ft long.
 Red and green lights show whether a block is occupied or vacant.
 The train's maximum speed will depend on how many blocks are open in front of it.
 The signals do not register a train's speed, nor where in the block the train is located.

 Subway trains are stopped mechanically at all signals showing "stop".
 To make train stops safe and effective, wayside trippers must not be moved to trip ("stop") position until the train has fully passed.